JosephMcEnroe/Poker_Game/README.md

-This is poker game made in c#
+This is poker game made in c# using version 7.0.101